 What started as a centre to support the resale market has grown into a hub that assists with all title deed issues in informal areas ranging from regularising historical informal cash sales, effecting deceased estate transfers, assisting with the primary transfer title deed backlog with government, drafting of Wills, helping residents access housing and building subsidies, to mention a few of their daily tasks.

-“Nicholas Hayes is one of two primary conveyancers on the project at the moment,” says 71point4’s legal advisor, Lisa Hutsebaut.
+“Nicholas Hayes is one of the primary conveyancers on the project at the moment,” says 71point4’s Lisa Hutsebaut.
 “We instruct him on a range of matters, from deceased estate transfers to title deed rectifications to regularisation of cash sales.
 Without the pro bono support of Abrahams & Gross the TSC would not be able to deliver its service at all.”

 Difficult but rewarding work